siyaoL1/GSoC2022/README.md

 ### What's Done
 * Debuged and merged 12 functional list operator blocks.
 (Map, Filter, Reduce, Sort, Sort with key, Sort with comparator, Minimum number, Maximum number, But first, But last, Slices)
 * Implemented dropdown selection for procedures that enables the usage of higher order functions.
+This part is decided to not merged, but you can find the code in [here](https://github.com/siyaoL1/appinventor-sources/tree/Siyao_GSoC2022_Functional_Blocks_with_Procedure_Selector).
 * Created documentation and tutorials of new functional operator blocks for educational purposes.
-You can view the tutorial here.
+You can view the tutorial [here]().

 ### What left
 * Create Minimum with comparator and Maximum with comparator blocks.